-As of the date of this Proxy Statement, the members of our Nominating and Governance Committee are Ms. Madere, Dr. Fischhoff and Mr. Willits, with Ms. Madere serving as the Chairperson of the Nominating and Governance Committee.
+As of the date of this Proxy Statement, the members of our Nominating and Governance Committee are Alan D. Willits, Mark J. Harvey, and Alex C. Matina, with Mr. Willits as the Chairperson of the Nominating and Governance Committee.
 Our Board has determined that each member of our Nominating and Governance Committee meets the requirements for independence under applicable SEC and Nasdaq rules and regulations.